lidofinance/lido-ethereum-sdk/examples/rewards/README.md

 });
 ```

-## Calculating information about rewards from off-chain without calculating using the formula
+## Calculating information about rewards from subgraph without using the formula

 [Implementation example](./src/rewardsSubgraph.ts)